ChanderG/MultipleOutlets/README.md

-EAK- Starter Template with Bootstrap and FA
+Playing with mutliple outlets - EmberJS